zuora/togai-java-client/docs/MetricsApi.md

 Get Togai Metrics

-Togai Metrics API allows you to fetch different metrics from Events value, Usage value, revenue metrics with multiple queryable options you may require for your business use case.
-Make a POST request to the /metrics resource to get the metrics.
+Togai Metrics API allows you to fetch different metrics from Events , Usage Meters and PricePlans with multiple queryable options.
 A single request can query up to five metrics.
-Single response dataset can contain a maximum of 100 data points.
+Single response can contain a maximum of 100 data points.

 ### Example
 ```java